webpack/webpack.js.org/src/content/contribute/writing-a-loader.md

 - `apply-loader`: Executes the function with loader options and returns raw HTML.
 - `html-loader`: Accepts HTML and outputs a valid JavaScript module.

 T> The fact that loaders can be chained also means they don't necessarily have to output JavaScript.
-As long as the next loader in the chain can handle its output, the loader can return any type of module.
+As long as the next loader in the chain can handle it's output, the loader can return any type of module.

 ### Modular